Posted July 26, 2019 - Updated Dec 4, 2019

 - Insert the transfer mandrel into the cardboard shipping arbor.

 - Slide ball nut onto the transfer mandrel.
-Be certain that the mandrel and shipping arbor remain firmly butted together.
+Be certain that the mandrel and shipping arbor remains firmly butted together.

 - Slide the transfer mandrel over the turned journal on the ball screw shaft.